skx/overseer/README.md

           -redis-host=queue.example.com:6379 [-redis-pass=secret] \
           -mq=localhost:1883

-It is assumed you'd leave the workers running, under systemd or similar, and run a regular `overseer enqueue ...` via cron to ensure the queue is constantly refilled with tests for the worker(s) to execute.
+It is assumed you'd leave the workers running, under a process supervisor such as systemd, and run a regular `overseer enqueue ...` via cron to ensure the queue is constantly refilled with tests for the worker(s) to execute.